peilin97/othello-game/README.md

 # othello-game
-a strategy board game build in Python and Processing
+a strategy board game built in Python and Processing